Broker Check

 • Purchase a 20-year term life insurance policy to cover education costs until children are out of college.

-• Establish a buy/sell agreement funded through the purchase of term insurance providing protection for both families.
+• Establish a buy/sell operating agreement funded through the purchase of term insurance providing protection for both families.

 Please Note: These are hypothetical examples of possible solutions, each individual client's situation is different, and that the reader should contact a financial advisor for advice on their investment options.
-Before investing, the investor should consider whether the investor's or beneficiary's home state offers any state tax or other benefits available only from that state's 529 Plan.
+The hypothetical investment results are for illustrative purposes only and should not be deemed a representation of past or future results.
+Actual investment results may be more or less than those shown.
+This does not represent any specific product [and/or service].